Big data deals with enormous sets of data from different sources.

-- Due to poor data quality, the US economy suffers approximately $3.1 trillion annually.
+- Due to poor data quality, the US economy loses approximately $3.1 trillion annually.

-- Internet users these days generate 2.5 quintillion bytes of data each day.
+- Internet users generate 2.5 quintillion bytes of data each day.

-- In the year 2020 alone, each internet user has generated 1.7MB of data per second.
+- In the year 2020, each internet user has generated 1.7MB of data per second.

-- 95 percent of businesses mentioned that managing unstructured data is a significant problem.
+- 95 percent of businesses said that managing unstructured data is a significant problem.